-Reizia Cohen Klingberg (alias Maria Kalina) was born on August 8, 1920, to Chava (1892–1943) and Menahem Mendel Klingberg (1890–1944), a member of a well-known hasidic family in Craców.
+Reizia Cohen Klingberg (alias Maria Kalina) was born on August 8, 1920, to Chava (1892–1943) and Menahem Mendel Klingberg (1890–1944), a member of a well-known Hasidic family in Krakow.
 She was the granddaughter of Rabbi Shem Klingberg (1873–1943).
 Her father, the chairman of Po’alei Agudat Israel, encouraged her to learn English and German.
-Prior to the German occupation of Craców, she worked as a teacher in the Bais Yaacov school in Tarnow.
+Prior to the German occupation of Krakow, she worked as a teacher in the Bais Ya’akov school in Tarnow.

-In 1942, Koszyce, which had hitherto been quiet, felt the danger increasing.
-News arrived of the transports being sent eastward and how those who were sent there were never again heard from.
+In 1942, the residents of Koszyce, which had hitherto been quiet, felt the danger increasing as news arrived of the transports being sent eastward and how those who were sent there were never heard from again.
 One of Klingberg’s friends sent her a letter via a Polish farmer at a nearby railway station, which read in part: “I am traveling to an unknown destination and I think my end is near.”
 Another friend, the mother of two children, wrote to her that her children were dying of starvation before her eyes.
 On the basis of this information Klingberg realized there was no hope left.
 Nothing remained but to fight; if she must die, she would die with honor.

-Never a member of any youth movement, she decided to write to her friend Anka Balzam, a member of Ha-Shomer ha-Za’ir who then lived in Craców, to enquire about underground groups.
-Within a short time she received an answer that an underground group indeed existed.
-In September 1942, encountering no resistance from her parents, she traveled to Craców to join the group.
+Never a member of any youth movement, she decided to write to her friend Anka Balzam, a member of Ha-Shomer ha-Za’ir who then lived in Krakow, to enquire about underground groups.
+Within a short time, she received an answer that an underground group indeed existed.
+In September 1942, encountering no resistance from her parents, she traveled to Krakow to join the group.

 Laban first explained the group’s goals to her.
 Since the attempt at saving had failed, only one option now remained—the preservation of Jewish honor, to be achieved by standing firmly and morally in the face of events unprecedented in human history.
 Despite the dangers involved, and fully aware of the fact that a number of her predecessors in the role of liaison had paid with their lives, Klingberg was prepared to take on any task.